 Procedure for enrolling a subject and allocating the treatment (allocation concealment procedures)

-Hospitals and wards will be randomly allocated a unique code by a member of the study team.
+Hospitals will be randomly allocated a unique code by a member of the study team.
 At the beginning of the trial an independent statistician not involved with the trial will randomly allocate hospitals, using computer software to one of two allocations (intervention or control), using the unique codes provided.
 Allocation will be based on clusters and allocation concealment will be at an individual participant level.

 Methods used to generate the sequence in which subjects will be randomised (sequence generation)